buzzfeed/caliendo/README.md

 3. When using `fabric` to run tests using either of these methods include the above in your `fabfile/__init__.py` file.

-# Examples
+## Examples

 Here are a few basic examples of use.

-## The cache.
+### The Cache

 Caliendo offers a cache which decorates callables.
 If you pass the cache the handle for the callable, and the args/kwargs; it will be 'cached'.
 The behavior is a little complex.
 Explained below:

-  *When the method is called the first time a counter is issued that is keyed on a hash of the stack trace and a serialization of the function parameters.
+  * When the method is called the first time a counter is issued that is keyed on a hash of the stack trace and a serialization of the function parameters.
-  *If/When a matching hash is generated (e.g. a method is called with the same parameters by the same calling method the counter is incremented.
+  * If/When a matching hash is generated (e.g. a method is called with the same parameters by the same calling method the counter is incremented.
-  *With each unique counter the result of the function call is pickled and stored matching a CallDescriptor.
+  * With each unique counter the result of the function call is pickled and stored matching a CallDescriptor.
 If a return value can't be pickled caliendo will attempt to munge it.
 If caliendo fails to munge it an error will be thrown.
-  *When a method is called that matches an existing counter; the stored CallDescriptor rebuilds the original call and the original return value is returned by the cache.
+  * When a method is called that matches an existing counter; the stored CallDescriptor rebuilds the original call and the original return value is returned by the cache.

 ```python
 from caliendo.facade import cache